annevogel13/netflix-database/README.md

 * adding a picutre with information to the database
 * allow user login
 * allow admin login (with acces to the restricted pages and add extra admin functions)

+ The website was created with php, html and css. probably the link to the website is expired, but this was the orgininal link: